 This procedure is an examination for halting processes such as receiving and shipping at the time of the physical count to ensure nothing is being handled and goes unaccounted for.
 So that unnecessary inventory item is excluded.

-Inventory audit help to reconciling items investigation to determine the root reason.
-They trace certain error-prone in the company’s general ledger to verify that the counted balance was carried forward into companies accounting records.
+An inventory audit helps to reconcile items investigated to determine the root reason.
+They trace certain error-prone in the company’s general ledger to verify that the counted balance was carried forward into the company's accounting records.

 External auditors will possibly spend extra time on high-value items and will likely spend extra time counting them in inventory, ensuring that they are valued correctly and tracing them into the report for valuation that carries forward into the inventory balance in the general ledger.